mandiwise/isotope-posts/README.md

 ### 2.0.2
 * Fixed issue with settings array saving incorrectly when plugin options did not exist yet
+* Remove automatic activation for new blogs in multisite

 ### 2.0.1
 * Fixed fatal error on activation